Photo: NASA Goddard, Earth

 World Photography Day originates from the invention of the daguerreotype, a photographic processes developed by Louis Daguerre.
 On January 9, 1839 The French Academy of Sciences announced the process and a few months later, on August 19, 1839, the French government announced the invention as a gift free to the world.
 Thank you Louis Daguerre and thank you France!

 Our challenges to readers: translate ‘World Photography Day’ in another language.
-Also, share a photo this weekend taken at your favorite market.
-And if you’re extra polite, practice conscious tourism and ask for permission.
+Also, share a photo this week taken at your favorite market and/or dog park.
+And if you’re extra polite, practice conscious, responsible travel and ask for permission.

 Translating: August 19 is World Photography Day